Oringineering/OdysseyRocket/BOM/README.md

 | **Estimated Total Project Cost** | **~US$239.99** |

 Prices may vary depending on supplier availability, shipping costs, and exchange rates.

-> The parachute price does not currently include any additional international shipping charges.